-The College of Architects in Málaga has announced 5,418 building licence approvals in the province between January and September 2018.
-That represents an annual increase of 41%.
-In fact, it’s more licences than the number approved between 2009 and 2017 in total.
-This blog discusses the implications of these numbers for property price in prime areas such as Marbella and Málaga.
+The most active region for building licence approvals in 2018 was Andalucía with 19,314, an increase of 56.2%.
+This blog discusses the implications of these numbers for property prices in prime areas such as Marbella and Málaga.
 In 2014, six years after the global downturn kicked in, the Spanish construction sector had hit absolute rock-bottom.
 As a consequence, Málaga issued only 798 licences during the entire year.
 Compared with the record of 27,000 approvals in 2007 it’s clear to see how bad the downturn was for the construction sector.
 It had more or less disappeared.

-Activity returned in 2012 and in Q1 of 2014 Marbella registered price rises.
+Activity returned in 2012 and in Q1 of 2014 Marbella registered price rises, the first municipality in Mediterranean Spain to do so.
 However, it was a recovery of the resale sector, there just weren’t any new projects around.
 In addition, there is always a time lag between licence approval and a project being ready for sale.
 So, a few approvals trickling out of Málaga was nothing to get excited about.
 And, in my opinion, it still isn’t.

 Making sense of the numbers

 I think these statistics can tell us a few things about property prices in the prime areas of the Costa del Sol.
 Full year stats for 2018 showed 20% of all purchases in Spain were in Andalucía.
 That’s approximately 105,000 transactions and it’s likely to be a similar percentage this year.
 But there are eight provinces in the region and more than 33% of Andalucían transactions happened in just one province: Málaga.
 The city itself, plus Marbella, Estepona and Mijas accounted for 45% of all purchases in the province.
 In the prime locations foreigners dominate the market.
 For example in the Marbella area about 65% of all buyers are from abroad while at the very top of the market that number goes to about 75%.